 Latin America & Caribbean (LAC) is by far the most severely affected throughout the comparisons.
 Even if we go by the officially reported data, the cumulative death toll has far exceeded the pre-pandemic top cause of death.
 The consistency in this picture for LAC between reported COVID-19 deaths and excess deaths (scroll through and the map barely changes) is partly explained by the fact that (a) the pandemic has indeed been severe in LAC and (b) several countries (including Ecuador and Peru) have conformed the officially reported mortality stats to the available estimates of excess deaths.

 North America (NAM), which includes Canada and the United States, also portrays a consistent picture across the alternative measurements.
 There is however a huge difference between Canada and the US.
-By fall 2021, the officially reported mortality stats suggest that COVID-19 has become the 5th cause of death in Canada and the 2nd in the US.
-Excess death estimates however suggest the pandemic’s death toll has been comparable with the 6-13th cause of death in Canada and the 2nd in the US.
+As of the latest update of this post, the officially reported mortality stats suggest that COVID-19 has become the 5th cause of death in Canada and the 2nd in the US.
+Excess death estimates however suggest the pandemic’s death toll has been comparable with the 4-8th cause of death in Canada and the 1st-2nd in the US.

 Europe and Central Asia (ECA) show very different patterns.
-Parts of Europe turn quite green once we shift from reported COVID-19 deaths to excess deaths, with exception of Eastern and Southern Europe where estimates about excess deaths result in progressively worse assessments (the upper-bound excess estimates put pretty much everyone in a more dire position).
-The picture for Central Asia follows that of Eastern Europe.
+Parts of Europe turn quite green once we shift from reported COVID-19 deaths to excess deaths (at least of the lower-bound estimates).
+Most parts of Europe however see progressively worse assessments and the upper-bound excess estimates put pretty much everyone in a more dire position.
+Note also that the picture for Central Asia follows that of Eastern Europe.

 Sub-Saharan Africa (SSA) is the big puzzle.
 The reported COVID-19 mortality toll is not comparable to the top-3 leading causes of deaths in the region, except for a few countries in Southern Africa.
-That picture remains pretty robust once we move to lower-bound estimates for excess deaths.
+That picture remains pretty robust once we move to lower-bound estimates for excess deaths (except for Sudan).
 However, once we get into the mid-points, the conclusion is radically different.

 East Asia & Pacific (EAP) is homogeneously green when it comes to official mortality stats, but highly diverse when we compare with the various excess death estimates.
 Southeast Asia follows the typical pattern of becoming progressively red, with Indonesia taking the lead.
 The rest of this region, however, remains entirely green even under the upper-bound estimates.
-This includes China and several high-income countries: Australia, Japan, New Zealand and South Korea.
+This includes upper-middle-income China and Malaysia and high-income Australia, Japan, New Zealand and South Korea.

 This completes the description.
 A detailed discussion of the large standard errors and potential for bias in the estimates can be found in the original post.

-We conclude by showing the maps for the different concepts of mortality in interactive format, so country details and calculations can be retrieved (see tooltips).
+Below we provide the maps for the different concepts of mortality in interactive format, so country details and calculations can be retrieved (click on the tooltips for details).
 These maps also include sources and notes.